Pairs of Angles

 Vertically Opposite Angles

-When two lines and intersect each other at a point, they form four angles, say aband d.
-The opposite angles and are called vertically opposite angles, and so are opposite angles and d.
+When two lines p and q intersect each other at a point, they form four angles, say a, b, c and d.
+The opposite angles a and c are called vertically opposite angles, and so are opposite angles b and d.